lichen999/lichen999.github.io/_pages/research.md

 ### Work in progress

-# - Emissions trading schemes and directed technological change: Evidence from China, with Ruijie Tian and Xiaojun Yang *[working paper coming soon]*
+[comment]: <> (THIS SHOULD BE REMOVED) - Emissions trading schemes and directed technological change: Evidence from China, with Ruijie Tian and Xiaojun Yang *[working paper coming soon]*

-# - Optimal design of wait list under black market, with Rustamdjan Hakimov and Somouaoga Bonkoungou
+- Optimal design of wait list under black market, with Rustamdjan Hakimov and Somouaoga Bonkoungou

 ### Other reports